-In this section we assume that the boundary datum of Problem \eqref{eq:system1:F} is the map \(\delta \in C([0,1],\calP([0,1]));\) we prove the existence of a solution for this special instance of the problem, by constructing it through a generalized urn scheme.
+In this section we assume that the boundary datum of Problem \eqref{eq:system1:F} is the map \(\delta \in C([0,1],\calP([0,1]));\) we prove the existence of a solution for this special instance of the problem, by constructing it through a \emph{RRU} scheme.
 This solution will be called {\em canonical} since the solution to Problem \eqref{eq:system1:F} for a general boundary datum will be obtained by transforming the canonical solution through a suitable map.
-The generalized urn scheme that we are going to consider is the Randomly Reinforced Urn (\emph{RRU}) introduced in \cite{DurhamYu,LiDuhramFlournoy,DurhamFlournoyLi,May.et.al.05,Muliere.et.al.06} and further studied in \cite{Beggs05,AlettiMaySecchi07,AlettiMaySecchi08,MayFl07,PS07}.
-This is an urn containing balls of different colors, say black and white.
-The urn is sequentially sampled; whenever a black ball is extracted from the urn, it is replaced in it together with a random number of black balls having distribution \(\mu,\) whereas if the color of the extracted ball is white, the ball is replaced in the urn together with a random number of white balls having distribution \(\nu.\) The extra balls added every time the urn is sampled are called reinforcements.
+While constructing canonical solutions, we will also provide two novel results concerning the continuity of the distribution of the limit proportion of black balls generated by an \emph{RRU} by proving its continuity with respect to the initial urn composition (Lemma~\ref{prop:modulo_Ginterno}) as well as with respect to the reinforcement distributions (Proposition~\ref{prop:PtoG}); the continuity is uniform in any closed subset of \(\SP\) which does not contains the origin.

-On a rich enough probability space \((\Omega, \cal A, P),\) define two independent infinite sequences of random elements, \(\{U_n\}\) and \(\{(V_n,W_n)\}\); \(\{U_n\}\) is a sequence of i.i.d. random variables uniformly distributed on \([0,1],\) while \(\{(V_n,W_n)\}\) is a sequence of i.i.d. bivariate random vectors with components uniformly distributed on \([0,1].\) Then, define an infinite sequence \(\{(R_X(n),R_Y(n))\}\) of bivariate random vectors by setting, for all \(n,\)
+On a rich enough probability space \((\Omega, \mathcal A, P),\) define two independent infinite sequences of random elements, \(\{U_n\}\) and \(\{(V_n,W_n)\}\); \(\{U_n\}\) is a sequence of i.i.d. random variables uniformly distributed on \([0,1],\) while \(\{(V_n,W_n)\}\) is a sequence of i.i.d. bivariate random vectors with components uniformly distributed on \([0,1].\) Then, define an infinite sequence \(\{(R_X(n),R_Y(n))\}\) of bivariate random vectors by setting, for all \(n,\)

 where $q_\mu$ and $q_\nu$ are the quantile functions of two distributions $\mu$ and $\nu$ having support in $[0,\beta],$ with \(\beta >0.\) Let \(x\) and \(y\) be two non-negative real numbers such that \(x+y>0.\) Set $X_0=x$, $Y_0=y$, and, for $n= 0,1,2,...$, let